anovos/anovos-docs/docs/getting-started/index.md

 ## Learning about the data

-Before we can start to engineer features for, we need to understand the data at hand.
-For example, we need to verify that the data has sufficient quality or whether we'll have to deal with missing values.
+Before we can start to engineer features, we need to understand the data.
+For example, we need to verify that the data has sufficient quality or if there are missing values.

 *Anovos*'
 [`data_analyzer`](https://docs.anovos.ai/docs/anovos-modules-overview/data-analyzer/)